MohamedAlDeep/Eco-M3-Deep/README.md

         - Mount the hotend into its place
         - Connect the linear bearings
         - Screw the hotend mount onto the movable part.
+5. Mechanism
+    - Attach the timing belts to the mounts for z - x - y axes.
+    - Connect all cables to the mainboard
+6. Firmware
+    - Install Marlin 2.0 firmware

 ## Bill of Materials (BOM)